na-kazora

-One of my favourite books, The Tales of Ise, has some of my favourite things – writing about inexpressible, seldom-thought topics, in words that don’t exist in other languages, whose meaning is hard to pin down.
+The Tales of Ise has lots of that, and more – inexpressible, seldom-thought-about topics, described in words that don’t exist in other languages, whose meaning is hard to pin down.

-Writing the inexpressible in non-existent words is as good a definition of poetry as any I’ve heard.
+Writing the inexpressible in non-existent words is as good a definition of poetry as any you’ll hear.

 Long ago, I wrote about this in a haiku, an almost untranslateable form in itself: